ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 REACT_APP_CLIENT_ID: "1qjcgh0pxxxxxxxxxxd8k6ra8q"
 ```

-4. Go to `HomeFeedPage.js` file and add the following code to enable autentication on this page and don't forget comment or remove the cookies code:
+4. Go to `HomeFeedPage.js` file and add the following code to enable authentication on this page and don't forget comment or remove the cookies code:

 ```js
 // congnito ------------------